crowtek/Snake_Game/README.md

 # Snake_Game

-## A small Project in which I used JavaScript to creat a simple Snake Game.
+## A small Project in which I used JavaScript to creat a simple Snake Game